Documentation of APIs for INSPIRE

 }

-client = new Paho.MQTT.Client(pahoConfig.hostname, Number(pahoConfig.port), pahoConfig.clientId);
+client = new Paho.Client(pahoConfig.hostname, Number(pahoConfig.port), pahoConfig.clientId);

 client.onConnectionLost = onConnectionLost;